Category Archives: COURSES

 • Conducting research, developing research questions and a literature review

-• Community organising, collaborations, collectives, peer mentoring and and support for self-organised groups
+• Community organising, collaborations, collectives, peer mentoring and support for self-organised groups

 • Self-publishing, limited editions, selling work, commissions, collaborations and partnerships